RedlineResearch/oicdb/README.md

 5.    ~~Make a trace listener (read in a pickle file with symbol table / dict and convert binary trace to human-readable format).~~
 6. Make a trace listener which handles data types other than int.
-7. Figure out why trace of function calls is not working.
+7.    ~~Figure out why trace of function calls is not working.~~
+8. Label function entrances / exits as such so that trace listener can tell the programmer the difference.